+Our study characterizes cases of post-EOD GBS infant invasive disease over a 15-year period at Boston Children’s Hospital.
+We describe the genomic characteristics of bacterial isolates and compare them to broader contexts, alongside detailing their clinical presentations, to identify molecular risk factors associated with severe disease.

+The diversity observed in clonal complexes and serotypes within our cohort reflects global trends, with hypervirulent clones CC17/cpsIII and CC23/cpsIa being predominant in cases of post-EOD infant invasive disease.
 All invasive disease isolates encoded targets of both maternal vaccine candidates currently in development: GBS6 and GBS-NN2.
 [11, 50] While these vaccines aim to prevent EOD and LOD, the observed potential coverage and the maternal antibodies they induce —reported to persist in infants for over three months — also suggest they could help prevent VLOD.
 [50, 51] Moreover, the broad coverage of these vaccines in older pediatric and adult patients highlights their value for adult vaccination during outbreaks or in high-risk settings, which is significant given the rise in invasive disease among non-pregnant adults since 1990.
 [43, 52] Despite this promise, the global diversity of CPS types and Alp sequences raises concerns about universal vaccine coverage.
 Gaps in coverage due to non-vaccine types and non-typeable isolates underscore the need for post-vaccine GBS population monitoring to guide and inform future clinical interventions.
 [53–55] Several other surface proteins have been identified as potential vaccine candidates due to their immunogenic nature observed in preclinical research.
 [56] The presence of Sip and at least one pilus island in all our isolates supports their potential as targets in a universal GBS vaccine.
 [14] In contrast, C5a, Lmb, FbsB and Srr1/2 proteins were absent from several of our isolates, which may limit their use as vaccine targets.